 Glass and Del Norte Mountains rocks yield gymnospermous fossils in several areas including Units 5 and 6 of Section IV, uppermost Cathedral Mountain Formation (Rohr et al. 1987, Wardlaw et al. 1990), and in several other isolated stations in this mountainous region (C. N. Miller and Brown 1973, Mamay et al. 1988).
 Dating of the layers is supported by micropaleontological evidence from conodonts (Wardlaw et al. 1990, Wardlaw 2000) and fusulinids (Yang and Yancey 2000).

-Mamay's suggestion that the stratigraphic occurrence of Delnortea in Upper Leonardian rocks of the Cathedral Mountain Formation may lead to a better understanding of Permian floral zones is supported by discovery of Delnortea from the Artinskian of northwestern South America (Ricardi et al. 1999).
+Serge Mamay's suggestion that the stratigraphic occurrence of Delnortea in Upper Leonardian (Cisuralian) rocks of the Cathedral Mountain Formation may lead to a better understanding of Permian floral zones is supported by discovery of Delnortea from the Artinskian of northwestern South America (Ricardi et al. 1999).

 A scanning electron micrograph on this page shows the arrangement of permineralized tracheids and ray parenchyma cells of a fragment from the Dadoxylon log (see image to the left) found exfoliating from graded conglomerates in Unit 6.
 Distribution of rounded chert pebbles up to two centimeters in diameter, sands, and fines in the conglomerate, suggest a much higher energy depositional environment than the fine-grained mudstone comprising Unit 5 (Rohr et al. 1987).